saifeezibrahim/terraform-ansible-multi-env/README.md

 ---

+## 🤝 Contributing

+Contributions, suggestions, and corrections are welcome!
+Feel free to fork and submit a pull request!

-## 📝 License
+## 📄 License

-MIT — For educational use.
+MIT  Free for personal and educational use.

-**Feel free to fork, adapt, and play!**
+## 🙋‍♂️ Maintained by Saifeez Ibrahim
+If you found this helpful, star ⭐ the repo or share it to help more people learn DevOps!

+Need help or want to connect?
+[Reach out on GitHub!](https://github.com/saifeezibrahim)

 ---

 > Made with ❤️ for the DevOps community.
-> Learn, break things, automate, and have fun!
+> Learn, break things, automate and have fun!

+Happy learning!